 Activity 2.2.
 DataSkills training program

-DataSkills refers to our portfolio of opportunities for students, working professionals and criminal justice/rehabilitation-involved persons to up-skill or re-skill in data science skill sets.
+DataSkills refers to our portfolio of opportunities for students and working professionals to up-skill or re-skill in data science skill sets.
 DataSkills is designed to be low barrier (no code or low code entry points), rapid (typically 40-60 hour commitments), self-paced, online or in person.
 DataSkills offers high-touch mentoring where faculty and staff analysts curate individualized learning pathways and act as ‘Data Navigators’ offering on-demand mentoring and scheduled regular check-ins.
 DataSkills leverages extant online resources (e.g., DataCamp, Software carpentry) and augments them with new custom learning modules developed by the Alliance.
 DataSkills is offered to individuals and to social sector partners, with the goals of building both personal and organizational capacity for Data Science.

 DataSkills Pacific